zdproduction/sveltify/README.md

 1. Commit your changes: `git commit -am 'Add some feature'`
 1. Push to the branch: `git push origin my-new-feature`
 1. Submit a pull request :D

+## Components list

+There are no ready-to-use components yet.

 ## Changelog